MASMIYEN/zero_day/README.md

 ## Using Vagrant on your personal computer

 ### Learning Objectives
-*At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+*At the end of this project, you are expected to be able to explain to anyone, without the help of Google